 Have you been charged with an order of protection violation?
 Don’t wait.
 Call now.

-Call us at 716-633-4300 for a consultation.
+Call us at 716-633-4300 for a free consultation.

-Facts about order of protection violations in New York State
+Facts about order-of-protection violations in New York

 There are two types of orders of protections:

-A temporary order of protection lasts at least until the next court date.
-After that date, it can be extended until the matter is resolved.
 The time varies depending on if it is in family or criminal court.
-A Family Court order of protection can last up to two years, while a final order of protection from Criminal Court can last up to eight years depending on the matter or what crime is committed.
+A family-court order of protection can last up to two years, while a final order of protection from criminal court can last up to eight years, depending on the situation and the crime committed.

-A person could be arrested and charged with criminal contempt if they violate a restraining order.
 It is considered criminal contempt if someone ignores or disobeys a court order.
 They may be brought back to court to have additional requirements imposed or go to jail for up to seven years if they are convicted of criminal contempt.

 A violation of restraining order can result in: